Armored Heart: Tamed Soul

 “Again,” she demanded immediately.
 And he smiled.

 Six more times they fought, and six more times, she was soundly defeated.
 After the second, she held up a hand, then retrieved her shield before continuing.
 After that, he had started to offer pointers, tips on what to do as she fought him.
-Each time, she did a little better, but each time, Larion simply smiled, finding the flaw in her stance and exploiting it mercilessly.
+Each time, she did a little better, but each time, Lathrion simply smiled, finding the flaw in her stance and exploiting it mercilessly.

 Finally, she was left, panting, lying on the sand of the training ground.